Ewa, Nauru: Education

-The primary and secondary schools serving all of Nauru are Yaren Primary School in Yaren District (years 1-3), Nauru Primary School in Meneng District (years 4-6), Nauru College in Denigomodu District (years 7-9), and Nauru Secondary School (years 10-12).
+The primary and secondary schools serving all of Nauru are Yaren Primary School in Yaren (years 1-3), Nauru Primary School in Meneng District (years 4-6), Nauru College in Denigomodu district (years 7-9), and Nauru Secondary School (years 10-12).

 There is a private Catholic school, Kayser College, in Ewa.
 It serves infant years-year 8; and it served years 1-11 as of April 2002.
 A new three classroom building opened on 8 May 2015.
 As of 2002 the Nauru Department of Education gives the school 80% of its funds.